Lucid Dreams and OBE's

 More OBE Experiences

-The conscious mind is only 5% of the whole mind.
+I really shouldn't be surprised.
+Bill Harris says that the conscious mind is only 5% of the whole mind.
 The other 95% is unconscious.
 If you want to know your unconscious mind, look to your dreams.

 Lucid Dreaming Practices

 One lucid dreaming practice involves asking yourself periodically throughout the day, "Am I dreaming?"
 Then look at your hands.
 If you see all of your fingers very clearly, then you are awake.
 Once this becomes a habit, you will start doing it in your sleep.
-When you look at your hands in a dream, they will look strange, and you will know that you are dreaming.
+When you look at your hands in a dream, they will look strange, and you'll know that you are dreaming.

-I experienced a long series of semi-lucid dreams that seemed to be testing my ability to control my emotions.
-These dreams gradually increased my awareness until I could maintain control of my thoughts and emotions during the dream state.
+Full lucidity requires a great deal of self-control.
+Before I started having fully lucid dreams, I experienced a long series of semi-lucid dreams that seemed to be testing my ability to control my emotions.
+These dreams gradually increased my awareness until I could maintain self-control during the dream state.

 In one lucid dream, I communicated directly with the invisible dream guide and asked him questions about the structure of the dream.
 He told me that this particular dream was a simulation designed to raise my vibration and help me develop more awareness about the effects of my choices.